sondreb/Downloadr/DEVELOPMENT.md

 the user needs to authenticate with the Flickr service through the Flickr Token Hub built in this project.

+## Layers and Services:

+storage.js - Stores and queries persistent data. socket.js - Establishes connections and handle communication with clients. flickr.js - Handles queries against Flickr.com and authentication.

+Flow:

+1. Server (Express) initiates and hosts static files.
+2. Creates the socket instance, which hosts socket.io.
+3. Awaits requests from users to get OAuth URL.
+4. Upon user approval, stores the temporary oauth token.
+5. Requests a permanent token and sends to the user.
+We do not store the permanent auth token on the server to avoid the risk of loosing them.
+This way, it's only on the users machines and synced with Chrome storage across their devices.

 ## Building:

 grunt